 You can choose to have your poem rhyme, which is the method that first comes to mind with any poetry.
 The fact is, rhyming is something people are taught from preschool, and it's not too hard to find single-syllable words that go together both in sound and meaning.
 "Eye" rhymes with "cry"; "miss" with "kiss"; "heart" with "apart".
 The author gets even more creative, rhyming "already" with "I love your spaghetti."

-However, you don't have to rhyme.
+You don't have to rhyme.
 An easier (and possibly more authentic) way to write this kind of poem is to simply list, in as clear and concise a way possible, the reasons.
-Literally a list of reasons that you love your mate.
-An example of this kind of powerful writing can be found at LovingYou.com, with even the title being matter-of-fact: this is a 100 Reasons Why I Love You poem, nothing more or less.
-The reasons are even numbered - which is a great way to start your own work is to number the reasons.
+Literally create a list of reasons that you love your mate.
+A great way to start your own work is to number the reasons.

 How to Find the 100 Reasons

 Regardless of how you choose to deliver the final poem, the hardest part might just be figuring out how to begin.
 You don't want to try to be romantic - you want to be genuine and trust that because you are talking about love, it will end up feeling romantic.
 In the end, don't be surprised if you inspire your lover to come up with 100 reasons to love you right back.
 Here's a simple method for coming up with your own poem:

 - Take out a sheet of paper (or open a Word Document, or even a spreadsheet).
 Whatever it is, just start by writing the number 1.